 Technical progress has made it possible to considerably reduce servicing requirements.
 With the LongLife System, SEAT ensures that your vehicle only has an interval service when it is necessary.
-The length of the Interval Services (max. two years) is determined by factors such as conditions under which the vehicle is used and personal driving style.
+It is unique in that Maintenance Services (max.
+2 years) are also determined by factors such as conditions under which the vehicle is used and personal driving style.

 The service pre-warning will first appear 20 days before the date on which the service is due.
 The distance travelled is rounded off to the nearest 100 km (miles) and the time to full days.
-The current service message can only be consulted 500 km (300 miles) after the last service.
+The current service message can only be consulted 500 km after the last service.
 Until that time, only dashes are displayed.

-- If you reset the display manually, the next service interval will be indicated after 15 000 km (10 000 miles) or one year and will not be calculated individually. - Do not reset the display between service intervals as the display will otherwise be incorrect. - In LongLife Service vehicles, if the battery is disconnected for a long period, the days remaining until the next service cannot be calculated.
+- If you reset the display manually, the next service interval will be indicated after 15,000 km or one year and will not be calculated individually. - Do not reset the display between service intervals as the display will otherwise be incorrect. - In LongLife Service vehicles, if the battery is disconnected for a long period, the days remaining until the next service cannot be calculated.
 Therefore, the service message displays on the instrument panel may be incorrect.
 Take into account the maximum authorised service intervals.